matthewarrington/project-euler/README.md

 One thing I've learned from this - I seriously underestimated how difficult it would be to go from a "good basic" algorithm to a "top performing" algorithm.
 It wasn't worth the frustration to try to optimize now instead of revisiting it later.

+(Note: After recompiling the projects to 64-bit, the time dropped to 17.2m)

+## Problem 13

+Implement my own BigInteger class, instead of using .NET's